Billy Tibbetts: Return To ECHL

 On October 17, 2003, Tibbetts signed with the San Diego Gulls of the ECHL, but was later assigned to two different AHL teams during the 2003–04 ECHL season.
 On January 9, 2004, Tibbetts was recalled by the Springfield Falcons and returned to the team on January 23.
 Two months later, on March 20, 2004, he was loaned to the Houston Aeros.
 Both times he was returned to the Gulls due to "behavorial problems".

 On October 5, 2004, Tibbetts re-signed with the San Diego Gulls, but spent time on the injured reserve (IR) list because of back problems.
 San Diego waived Tibbetts on November 12, 2004, citing a "zero tolerance policy because of past conduct problems".
 Two days later, Tibbetts was claimed off waivers by the Las Vegas Wranglers of the ECHL.
-Tibbetts received an indefinite suspension on November 19, 2004, due to a match penalty as a result of a highsticking penalty against Bakersfield Condors forward Todd Alexander.
+Tibbetts received an indefinite suspension on November 19, 2004, after being assessed a match penalty in a ECHL game at Bakersfield on November 18.
 This was Tibbetts' first game as a member of the Las Vegas Wranglers.
 Tibbetts returned to the ice on December 10 after a ten-game suspension.
 After receiving a fourth ejection in thirteen games, Tibbetts was placed on waivers by the Wranglers.
 He later was claimed by the Toledo Storm, but never played a game for them.
 Tibbetts declined to report to the Storm and was later traded to the Idaho Steelheads for future considerations.
 He played fifteen games with the Steelheads, scoring three goals with eleven assists.
 On March 17, 2005, Tibbetts was ejected from a game against the Louisiana IceGators for not having his fight strap tied down during a fight against IceGators forward Chris Thompson.
 Tibbetts later went after referee Chris Ciamaga but was restrained by three Steelheads teammates.
 Tibbetts earned a second game misconduct and a gross misconduct for this incident, and four days later, Tibbetts was handed a second indefinite suspension of the 2004–05 ECHL season.
 On March 21, 2005, Tibbetts was released from the Idaho Steelheads.